BenRogersWPG/WebSearch/README.md

 - ~~Convert search engine settings to an array, allowing multiple search engines to be used~~
 - ~~Add a submenu to the function and allow multiple websites to be searched from~~
 - ~~Show message to user if they added a search engine that doesn't have a query~~
+- ~~If no text selected, running the extension will prompt for text to search for~~
 - ~~Display search query in QuickPick URL (maybe, might be too long)~~
 - ~~Add screenshot of new extension settings search engine manager~~
+- ~~Add setting toggle to enable/disable search if submenu dismissed~~
 - ~~Remove duplicated release notes and consolidate in Changelog~~
 - ~~Edit QuickPick detail, or allow user to write their own detail~~
 - ~~Consolidate commands into one command palette entry~~